mixvar/feline-tales/README.md

 # Feline Tales

-App for generating unpredictable stories with illustration and narration using AI.
+App for generating unpredictable cat-themed stories with illustration and narration using AI.

 Note: this is a fun project mostly hacked together before Christmas as a gift for my wife and as an AI playground for me.
 A lot of the code was generated and is not representative of my usual coding standards.